-There are so many creative, wonderful ways for families to enjoy Autumn across the Illawarra!
+There are so many creative, wonderful ways for families to enjoy Winter across the Illawarra!
 Parents Guide Illawarra have collated free and cost effective 'family QT' ideas - so your family can enjoy the changing of the seasons together...

 Getting out and about creates a sense of family well being and you'll further cultivate your kids appreciation of how just lucky we are to live here...

-With the ocean still warm(ish!), the mornings crisp and the slower pace of life regained as the summer tourism and traffic slows, here are ways to make the most of the diverse beauty of the Illawarra in Autumn:
+With the ocean still warm(ish!), the mornings crisp and the slower pace of life regained as the summer tourism and traffic slows, here are ways to make the most of the diverse beauty of the Illawarra in Winter:

 1. Loving our escarpment, sunset adventures, night views, star searching and possum spotting!